typefacedesign/document-driven-typedesign/UserJourney.md

 * Chris is asked to create a Font Family to get started
 * Chris types in a name
 * Chris clicks the "Save" button
-* Chris is shown a confirmation message and is asked to upload 1 or more Font to the Font Family
+* Chris is shown a confirmation message
+* Chris is asked to upload 1 or more Font to the Font Family
+* Chris is shown his dashboard

 ### Create a new Font Family (Existing User)

 * Chris wants to create a new Font Family
-* Chris clicks on the "Manage" button on his dashboard
+* Chris clicks on the "New Family" button on his dashboard
-* Chris is shown a form above his list
 * Chris is asked to give his new Font Family a unique name
 * Chris types in a new name
-	* If the name is already being used, he is told to choose a different name
+	* If the name is already being used, the "Save" button is disabled, with a tooltip that asks Chris to choose another name
 * Chris clicks the "Save" button
-* Chris is shown a confirmation message and is asked to upload 1 or more Font to the Font Family
+* Chris is shown a confirmation message
+* Chris is asked to upload 1 or more Font to the Font Family

 ### Renaming an existing Font Family

-* Chris is viewing a Font Family
+* Chris is viewing a Font Family on the dashboard
-* Chris clicks on the "Edit" button
+* Chris clicks on the "Rename" button
-* Chris is shown a form with a Text Input and Button
+* Chris is asked for a new name
 * Chris types in a new name
-	* If the name is already being used, he is told to choose a different name
+	* If the name is already being used, the "Save" button is disabled, with a tooltip that asks Chris to choose another name
 * Chris clicks the "Save" button
 * Chris is shown a confirmation message
-* Chris can Undo this

 ### Removing an existing Font Family

-* Chris is viewing a Font Family
+* Chris is viewing a Font Family on the dashboard
 * Chris clicks on the "Remove" button
 * Chris is reminded that this will remove any Fonts he has added to the Font Family, as well as forgetting any testing completed for those Fonts
 	* If Chris answers "Yes",
 		* It will remove the Font Family and any Fonts that have been added to it
 		* Chris is shown a confirmation message
-		* Chris can Undo this
+		* Chris is shown a button to Undo this, for 30 seconds
 	* If Chris answers "No",
 		* It will not remove that Font Family or any Fonts that have been added to it

 ### Add 1 or more Fonts to a Font Family

-* Chris is viewing a Font Family
+* Chris is viewing a Font Family on the dashboard
 * Chris wants to add Fonts to it
 * Chris drags the Fonts from a folder on his computer to the drop area
 	* Chris is also able to select Fonts using a File Dialog